Jump to: Why is Gold so Valuable? | Why Gold is so Valuable Today | Why Gold's Valuable Future is Sound

 Why Gold's Valuable Future is Sound

-All private and public currency proxies stemming from gold (and arguably silver too) always end up defunct and worthless given enough time.
+All private and public paper currency proxies stemming from gold (and arguably silver too) always end up defunct and worthless given enough time.
 Every derivative form of money we can name has a direct lineage back to precious metal monies like gold.

 To learn more about the fundamental reasons for gold investing in the 21st Century, check out our free bullion investing guide.